3D moisture mapping: Why we do it!

 Using moisture data gathered by the Conservation Science team, and laser scanned 3D point cloud data from the Digital Documentation team, we can overlay a moisture map onto a point cloud using specialist software.
 One way to do that is by choosing points shared by both the image and the point cloud, ensuring that the image is matched to the correct part of the cloud.
 The software then overlays the two, “burning” the colour information onto the point cloud.
 The result is a coloured point cloud, where each point has a colour value corresponding to the specific moisture content at a set depth into the material.

 Once the moisture maps have been overlaid with the point cloud, there are many interesting possibilities.
 The point cloud can be exported in any point cloud format and imported into other applications, free 3D viewers or online platforms like Sketchfab.
 This means that the full 3D information can easily be accessed.
 The point cloud can also be used to create animations and 2D renderings from any angle.
 Information can be added to the model, aiding interpretation and understanding.
 The 3D moisture point cloud becomes an amazing resource for communicating complex scientific data in a clear, approachable way.
 We’re also experimenting with 3D mapping of other types of data, like thermal imaging.

 This short animation depicts moisture measurements burned onto the 3D point cloud, with wet areas of the crypt showing in red.

-For more information about the work of the Digital Documentation team, follow us on Twitter @ScottishTen or look for #RaeProject – to learn more about Skelmorlie Aisle in Largs, please view the Historic Environment Scotland website.
+For more information about the work of the Digital Documentation team, look for #RaeProject on Twitter.

 About the author: Sofia worked with the Digital Documentation team, focusing on the use of digital technologies to document heritage sites and objects.
 Sofia has since moved onto pastures new.